-Although I may say "hey, I got a good 'name' for my resume by going here," overall, I did enjoy the learning.
+I had one AWESOME professor who made such a sterile topic as Forming National Security Policy fun.
+He was an ex-Army guy who had ended up on the Hill and made every lecture funny for even the most sleepy student.
+I looked forward to his classes each day just because I knew it was going to be as good as the best comedy on television.Although I may say "hey, I got a good 'name' for my resume by going here," overall, I did enjoy the learning.
 If, like me, you end up missing the straight academic world, the ESIA has more than enough room for taking whatever classes you want (IA - International Security Studies had, I believe, only 7 classes *for* the major and the rest were electives).
 I ended up spending half of my time here taking ESIA classes and the other half over at the political science department.
 I think this really strengthened myself as I got the 'how this works' and the international side at the ESIA, then got the 'how this should work' and the acadmic/US government side at the political science department.

 I can only speak for the poly sci program and I thought it was very solid,p ractical, well organized…many of the professors have been on the front lines of big time politics…they’re not speaking in theoretical terms.
 That was my experience…I respect others on this site who feel differently.
 Some professors were great and others were mediocre.
 Without the location it wouldn’t be as good of a school.
 Those who say that it is what you make of it are right.
 Professors will not coddle you here…you have to motivate yourself.